joshatron/E2E_Messenger/README.md

 Upgrades
 --------

-Below are a list of features that would greatly improve security, but I don't have time to implement before this program is due.
+Below are a list of features that would be good to add, but I don't have time to implement before this program is due.
 I will hopefully come back in the future and implement these.

+ * The server should have a private key, and the client should send their auth encrypted with the server's public key.
  * The server is set up with plain HTTP currently.
 It should allow for HTTPS.
  * The server has a pretty simple backend, just in memory and file based.
-If I expect high traffic, I should implement a database backend.
+If it needs to be able to scale more, I should implement a database backend.
  * The client should encypt all local data with their public key so no one can read the data.
  * The client should have a way to export data, including private key, efficiently.
  * A GUI client should be created.